suffolklibraries/lgc/content/collections/events/jubilee-timeline-of-a-queen-exhibition.md

     content:
       -
         type: text
-        text: 'Come and see your work transformed into a large scale Exhibition' -
+        text: 'If you joined Rock Paper Scissors for the community art event on the 2nd June then behold!
+Come and see your work transformed into a large scale exhibition,'
+      -
         type: text
         marks: